Jungle Emperor Leo : Leo Edition by Osamu Tezuka (Jitsugyono Nihon-sha)

 Any book on pop culture is sure to go out of date almost as soon as it’s published.
 It is no different with Patrick Macias and Tomohiro Machiyama’s book Cruising the Anime City which was first published twenty years ago.
 A lot has changed since then.

-Even the word otaku, which was once used as a euphemism for young males who were seriously into games and anime.
-What we in the States would call “nerds”.
-Geeky boys who couldn’t get a girl to talk to them if they tried.
+Even the word otaku has changed.
+It was once a euphemism for young males who were seriously into games and anime.
+They were what we in the States would call “nerds,” geeky boys who couldn’t get a girl to talk to them if they tried.

 In 1989, Tomohiro Machiyama wrote a book called おたくの本 (Otaku no Hon) and would like to take credit for popularizing the term.
 Unfortunately、 a young man named Tsutomu Miyazaki was arrested the same year.
 He kidnapped and raped three little girls.

 Machiyama describes Miyazaki as a “walking worst-case scenario otaku.
 With messy long hair, a pale face, and geeky glasses”.
-He was twenty-seven at the time of his arrest and was still living with his parents and was unemployed.
+He was twenty-seven at the time of his arrest. unemployed and still living with his parents.

-Otaku no Hon just came out and people “connected the dots and came to the conclusion that otaku were dangerous perverts”.
+Otaku no Hon had just come out and people “connected the dots and came to the conclusion that otaku were dangerous perverts”.
 It would be many years later that the astigmatism attached to otaku would be reversed.

 The change came about due to a former anime creator who became a social critic.
 He was a self-proclaimed “Ota-king” and would explain otaku culture in layman’s terms to economists and academics.
 He championed the otaku subculture as it was the otaku who “through their purchasing power, supported technological advances in Japan”.